© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow on Willingdon Hill, 450m south-west of the South Downs Way is a scheduled monument protected by Historic England under reference 1009082.
 View the official record →

-Bowl barrow on Willingdon Hill is a Bronze Age burial mound located on the South Downs in Sussex, England.
+Bowl barrow on Willingdon Hill is a Bronze Age burial mound located in Sussex, England, approximately 450 metres south-west of the South Downs Way.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009082.

 Bowl barrow on Willingdon Hill, 450m south-west of the South Downs Way is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1009082.